dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 objects.

-But just so you know, in the future you actually could send a running container from one host to another by creating a full snapshot (memory dump, mutable data etc.) from the container, but this feature is still in an experimental phase.
+But just so you know, in the future you actually could send a running container from one host to another by creating a full snapshot (which imcludes memory dump, mutable data etc.) from the container, but this feature is still in an experimental phase.

 There is a video from the last DockerCon on YouTube in the official Docker